 In March of 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
 Under ASU 2016-09, several aspects of the accounting for share-based payment transactions, including tax consequence, classification of awards as equity or liabilities, and classification on the statement of cash flows, were changed.
 The Company adopted this guidance with its first quarter ending March 31, 2017.
 Upon adoption of ASU 2016-09, the Company elected to change its accounting policy to account for forfeitures as they occur; this change was applied using the modified retrospective transition method with a cumulative effect adjustment of \$0.3 million to opening "Retained earnings" on the accompanying Consolidated Balance Sheet as of December 31, 2017.
-The Company applied the amendments related to the presentation of tax withholdings on the statements of cash flows using the retrospective transition method, which resulted in \$0.6 million and \$0.9 million of tax withholdings being reclassified from "Net cash provided by operating activities" to "Net cash used in financing activities" on the accompanying Consolidated Statement of Cash Flows for the years ended December 31, 2016 and 2015, respectively.
-The Company elected to apply the amendments related to the presentation of excess tax benefits on the statements of cash flows using the retrospective transition method, which resulted in \$56.0 million and \$63.1 million of excess tax benefits related to share-based compensation being reclassified from "Net cash used in financing activities" to "Net cash provided by operating activities" in the accompanying Consolidated Statement of Cash Flows for the years ended December 31, 2016 and 2015, respectively.
-ASU 2016-09 amendments related to accounting for excess tax benefits in the income statement have been adopted prospectively, resulting in the reduction of \$48.7 million in "Provision for income taxes" in the accompanying Consolidated Statement of Income for the year ended December 31, 2017, which lowered the Company's effective tax rate, increased dilutive shares outstanding and increased diluted earnings per share for the year ended December 31, 2017, by \$0.50.
+The Company applied the amendments related to the presentation of tax withholdings on the statement of cash flows using the retrospective transition method, which resulted in \$0.6 million of tax withholdings being reclassified from "Net cash provided by operating activities" to "Net cash used in financing activities" on the accompanying Consolidated Statement of Cash Flows for the year ended December 31, 2016.
+The Company elected to apply the amendments related to the presentation of excess tax benefits on the statement of cash flows using the retrospective transition method, which resulted in \$56.0 million of excess tax benefits related to share-based compensation being reclassified from "Net cash used in financing activities" to "Net cash provided by operating activities" in the accompanying Consolidated Statement of Cash Flows for the year ended December 31, 2016.
+ASU 2016-09 amendments related to accounting for excess tax benefits in the income statement were adopted prospectively, resulting in the reduction of \$34.7 million and \$48.7 million in "Provision for income taxes" in the accompanying Consolidated Statements of Income for the years ended December 31, 2018, and 2017, respectively.